Offer Projection Estimators

 Add/Drop A Course

-The end of the first week of classes is the last day for adding/dropping courses and changing sections.
-Adding or dropping courses or changing sections is done in Self-Service through MYFAU.
-Drops after the first week of classes are fee liable, but will not appear on the transcript.
-If a student drops or withdraws from a course during the third week to 13th week of classes, the student will receive a grade of "W" on the transcript and will be fee-liable for the course.
+For the last day to drop/add courses and the last day to receive a grade of "W" on transcript with fee liability, review the Academic Calendar.
+Dropping or adding courses, or changing sections is done in Self-Service through MYFAU.
+Drops after the drop/add period as indicated on the Academic Calendar are fee liable.
 The student may use Self-Service during the semester to drop or withdraw from a course.
-After the 13th week of classes, a drop or withdrawal incurs an "F" on the student's transcript and the student is still fee-liable.
+A drop or withdrawal after the date indicated on the Academic Calendar will incur an "F" on the student's transcript and the student is still fee liable.
 FAU's Exceptional Circumstance Withdrawal and other relevant policy details are in the Academic Policies section of the University Catalog.
 Information about Exceptional Circumstance Withdrawal or Withdrawal from the University can be found in the University Catalog under section Tuition, Fees and Refunds

 Alcohol & Drug Counseling Services